|Values are valid only on day of printing.|

 Drugs of toxic significance that are not detected by this test include digoxin, lithium, many drugs of abuse/illicit drugs, some benzodiazepines, and some opiates.
 For these drugs, see Mayo Medical Laboratories' drug abuse surveys or drug screens or individual tests.

 A detailed discussion of each drug detected is beyond the scope of this text.
 Each report will indicate the drugs identified.
-If a clinical interpretation is required, please request a Drug/Toxicology Lab consult (Mayo Clinic patients) or contact Mayo Laboratory Inquiry (Mayo Medical Laboratories clients).
+If a clinical interpretation is required, request a Drug/Toxicology Lab consult (Mayo Clinic patients) or contact Mayo Laboratory Inquiry (Mayo Medical Laboratories clients).

 Not intended for use in employment-related testing.